influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.13/administration/config.md

 Set to `true` to enable Graphite input.

+### bind-address = ":2003"

+The default port.

 ### database = "graphite"

 The name of the database that you want to write to.

-### bind-address = ":2003"

-The default port.

 ### protocol = "tcp"

 Set to `tcp` or `udp`.

-### consistency-level = "one"

-The number of nodes that must confirm the write.
-If the requirement is not met the return value will be either `partial write` if some points in the batch fail or `write failure` if all points in the batch fail.
-For more information, see the Query String Parameters for Writes section in the [Line Protocol Syntax Reference ](/influxdb/v0.13/write_protocols/write_syntax/).

 *The next three options control how batching works.
 You should have this enabled otherwise you could get dropped metrics or poor performance.